mchail/guavascript/articles/2013-02-20-zapier-to-hipchat-webhooks-in-rails-with-resque.md

 We're also fans of [resque](https://github.com/defunkt/resque) for queueing up background work.
 It's dead-simple to get started with, and has a great admin interface to let you track performance and see job history (which is easily mountable right inside of your existing Rails app).

 Let's create a resqued-Zapier-webhook that tells us when a user selects his/her favorite beer preference (this is not yet a real feature in Perfect Audience, but why not?).
+Let's make a Zapchat.
 Here's how we do it:

 ## Prerequisites